 I've offered these workshops in a variety of places including healing centers like Maha Rose & LoveisJuniper, LGBTQ centers, anti-violence organizations, harm reduction clinics, veterans hospitals and colleges & universities.

-Below are my current workshops.
 Please reach out if you would like to discuss my rates and how we could work together.
 I offer one-off sessions and 6 week sessions.

 “For Text to Be Like Skin”: Performing Failure of the Body in Words & Threads